demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_kill_process_README.md

 Deprecated.
-Use `xdr-kill-process-script-execute` command instead.Initiates a new endpoint script execution kill process and retrieves the results.
+Use the ***xdr-kill-process-script-execute*** command instead.
+Initiates a new endpoint script execution kill process and retrieves the results.

 ## Dependencies